MLB weekend round-up: What you might've missed this weekend in baseball

 Reds at Rangers:

-An eighth-inning Marcus Semien solo shot gave the defending champs a thin 2-1 win on Friday, but the Reds knotted things up on Saturday behind the best offensive game of Jonathan India’s career.
+An eighth-inning Marcus Semien solo shot gave the defending champs a 2-1 victory Friday, but the Reds knotted things up Saturday behind the best offensive game of Jonathan India’s career.
 The furry second baseman went 4-for-4 with a homer and four RBI while flamethrowing righty Hunter Green hurled seven scoreless.
 Texas won the kicker, bolstered by a first-inning, inside-the-park homer from hotshot rookie Wyatt Langford, the first home run of his MLB career.

 D-backs at Mariners: